What are the responsibilities and job description for the Assistant Unit Director position at State of Illinois?

 - Three (3) years of professional experience directing and guiding the activities and services of a direct care program for intellectually disabled individuals for a public or private organization.

-- Three (3) years of professional experience monitoring implementation programs, evaluating the plans effectiveness.
+- Three (3) years of professional experience monitoring the implementation of programs and evaluating the plans effectiveness.

 - Three (3) years of professional experience developing and implementing policy impacting services for a public or private organization.